 - Focusing on execution rather than outcome

-Mental habits shape performance.
+Mental habits shape your performance.

 Confidence Under Fatigue

-Training confidence under fatigue includes:
+Strongman often tests you when you’re already exhausted.
+Training your confidence under fatigue includes:

 - Medleys